 Welcome (introduction) video: these are videos mostly used on websites, especially company and portfolio websites.
 This video usually aims at welcoming and greeting visitors and introducing a company, service, or person in a friendly and lively manner.
 Another option is the “about” video created to tell more about the company, people working for it, mission, achievements, etc. The videos of this kind should be quite short, concise, and telling a visitor the core information that could engage them to see more.

-Promotional (commercial) video: this a type of video rooting at TV commercials and movie trailers.
+Promotional (commercial) video: this type of video rooting in TV commercials and movie trailers.
 It’s created to inform people about a product, service, event, brand or company, new release or premiere, major updates of the product, and so on, and so forth, in a way that encourages people to learn more, buy, or join in.
 It’s a video playing a big part in increasing brand awareness and focused on getting the target audience aware of the offer and its benefits.

 Showcase (showreel) video: that’s another type of video coming from the movie industry.
 It’s a video showcasing a set of previous works by a person or company.
 This one is usually quite long, about 2-3 minutes, and is often used as an impressive addition to the portfolio of people representing various creative spheres like design, animation, filmmaking, acting, modeling, marketing, and the like.